kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/4hu-8yPo8Pg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-Retrieval practice which is also called practice testing, similar to recall is the act of bringing back information to mind.
-During study, we encounter new information and because we learn by making connections, it is important to be able to retrieve prior learnings in order to make connections to new concepts and ideas.
+Retrieval practice, which is also called practice testing, similar to recall, is the act of bringing back information to mind.
+During study, we encounter new information, and because we learn by making connections, it is important to be able to retrieve prior learnings in order to make connections to new concepts and ideas.

 Here are some techniques for retrieval of learning: